msbrogli/sdm-framework/docs/c-api.rst

     Copy one bitstring into another.

+.. c:function:: void bs_init_zeros(bitstring_t *bs, unsigned int len, unsigned int bits_remaining)

+    Initialize a bitstring with all bits equal to zero.
+The bitstring's memory must have already been allocated.

 .. c:function:: void bs_init_ones(bitstring_t *bs, unsigned int len, unsigned int bits_remaining)

     Initialize a bitstring with all bits equal to one.
 The bitstring's memory must have already been allocated.